-Please abide by the bushwalkers code of ethics, which was developed by the Confederation of Bushwalking Clubs.
+Please abide by the bushwalkers code of ethics, which was developed by Bushwalking NSW.

-It can be summarised by the following: do not disturb; be self reliant; tread softly; watch your safety; pack it in pack it out; be hygienic; keep water pure; be careful with fire; chose campsites carefully; protect plants and animals; respect Aboriginal heritage; and be courteous to others.
+It can be summarised by the following: do not disturb; be self reliant; tread softly; watch your safety; pack out what you pack in; be hygienic; keep water pure; be careful with fire; chose campsites carefully; protect plants and animals; respect Aboriginal heritage; and be courteous to others.

 If you enjoy the pleasures of bushwalking and other self-reliant outdoor activities you have a responsibility to protect and preserve the natural landscape for the enjoyment of future generations.
 This code is designed to help you enjoy the bush without leaving your mark.